crate/crate-tutorials/docs/install-run/basic.rst

    CrateDB performs a number of `bootstrap checks`_ on startup.

 Next steps
 ==========

-Now you have CrateDB up and running, it's time to :ref:`import some test data
+Now you have CrateDB up and running, :ref:`take the guided tour <first-use>`.
-<import-test-data>`.

 .. _also available: https://cdn.crate.io/downloads/releases/
 .. _An introductory tutorial: https://crate.io/docs/crate/guide/tutorials/hello.html